Integrating the advantages of two single-pixel imaging schemes via holographic projection in ghost-imaging systems: Theoretical model

-Figures~\ref{01GIName}(c) and \ref{01GIName}(d) show the correspondence between GI abbreviations and data sources of intensity correlation algorithm in thermal light GI and holographic projection GI, respectively.
-Besides TGI and CGI schemes the most common categories of thermal light GI, simulated ghost imaging (SGI)~\cite{Sun2012Normalized,Wu2024High,Basano2007Aconceptual} in Fig.~\ref{01GIName}(c), originated from the intensity correlation between the Sim-SP and Sim-BD1, is one of the GI scheme for judging imaging performance by numerical method.
-Because of the absence of noise influence, SGI is the theoretical optimal result.
+Figures~\ref{01GIName}(c) and \ref{01GIName}(d) show the abbreviations in thermal light GI and holographic projection GI, respectively.
+In addition to TGI and CGI schemes the most common categories of thermal light GI, simulated ghost imaging (SGI) in Fig.~\ref{01GIName}(c), originated from the intensity correlation between the Sim-SP and Sim-BD1, is one of the GI schemes for judging imaging performance by numerical method~\cite{Basano2007Aconceptual,Sun2012Normalized,Wu2024High}.
+Due to the absence of noise influence, SGI is the optimal theoretical result among the three schemes.
 By comparing the data sources and the intensity correlation algorithm, the experimental holographic projection GI, the computational holographic projection GI and the simulated holographic projection GI can be abbreviated as EHGI-$\mathbb{R}$, CHGI-$\mathbb{R}$ and SHGI-$\mathbb{R}$, respectively.
-Here, the character '$\mathbb{R}$' represents RS coming from the \textbf{Reconstruction} pattern.
-Interestingly, two novel intensity correlation schemes emerge in holographic projection GI by replacing the reconstruction pattern with the target pattern.
-Thus, computational and simulated holographic projection GIs with RS coming from the \textbf{Target} pattern can be abbreviated as CHGI-$\mathbb{T}$ and SHGI-$\mathbb{T}$, respectively.
+Here, the character '$\mathbb{R}$' represents RS coming from the \emph{Reconstruction} pattern.
+What's more, two novel intensity correlation schemes emerge in the holographic projection GI by replacing the reconstruction pattern with the target pattern.
+Thus, computational and simulated holographic projection GIs with RS coming from the \emph{Target} pattern can be abbreviated as CHGI-$\mathbb{T}$ and SHGI-$\mathbb{T}$, respectively.
+Note that, CHGI-$\mathbb{R}$ and CHGI-$\mathbb{T}$ directly correspond to two typical SPI schemes (SLM-SPI and DMD-SPI), respectively.

-In theory, the ghost image can be expressed by the normalized second-order intensity correlation function as follow~\cite{Ferri2005High,Katz2009Compressive,Li2019Transverse}:
+In theory, the ghost image can be expressed by the normalized second-order intensity correlation function as follows~\cite{ChenOL2010Highvisibility,Li2019Transverse,Katz2009Compressive}: